the museum in english

 Acquisition : Achat à Françoise de Staël avec la participation du FRAM en 1982

 The lower half of the canvas has warm shades of colour applied in thick layers.
-Standing out against this sand and these ochre lands, we find red, pink and mauve surfaces, and two white squares with irregular outlines.
-The upper half contains just the green of the sky, whose transparency means that the canvas can be made out beneath.
+Standing out against this sand and these ochre lands, we find red, pink, and mauve surfaces, and two white squares with irregular outlines.
+The upper half contains just the green of the sky, which transparency reveals the canvas just beneath.
 All the lines of the landscape converge towards the central red area, key to the composition.
-The impasto effects, inconspicuous here, emphatic there, enable the colour to act with a maximum degree of intensity.
+The impasto effects, inconspicuous here, emphatic there, allow the colour to act with a maximum degree of intensity.
 The juxtaposition of the coloured planes gives visibility to an unpainted edge which calls to mind the technique of torn paper and collage practiced by the artist.
-By expressing his vision of a natural site through brilliant colours, Nicolas de Staël, the most famous Ecole de Paris painter, turned the landscape into a new genre in modern painting. -
+By expressing his vision of a natural site through brilliant colours, Nicolas de Staël, the most famous painter from the Ecole de Paris, turned the landscape into a new genre in modern painting.

 Médium :